tewhatuora/api-standards/docs/api-concepts/01-Introduction.md

 title: Introduction
 ---

-Welcome to our API Design and Development Standards.
 The intent of this section is to provide you with the high level introductory concepts that will be used throughout these standards.

 ## Scope